 Our own annual rally in 2018 will be at the Animal Farm, Graves Park, Sheffield S8 8LL (May 13th).
 See Branch Rally page for entry details / form CLICK HERE

 The Barnsley Branch became well-known for its Jogle Run, an annual event where Minors (and other classics) were driven from John O’Groats to Lands End in less than 24 hours.
 Out of this idea of cross-country Minor motoring has grown the Roses Run, another great Area 1 event.
 For a number of years, the Barnsley Branch members have been responsible for arranging and presenting the MMOC display at the Classic Motor Show which takes place at the NEC, Birmingham.
-Awards for the best club stand came our way on a number of occasions, “The Minor Garage” (2000), “Before, During and After” (2001), “Ex-Police Vehicles” (2004) and “The Traveller’s Rest” (2006).
-Our “60th Anniversary” (2017) display, helped towards the MMOC receiving the prestigious Club of the Year award.
+Awards for the best club stand came our way on a number of occasions, “The Minor Garage” (2000), “Before, During and After” (2001), “Ex-Police Vehicles” (2004), “The Traveller’s Rest” (2006) and “Dad’s Army” (2014).
+Our “40th Anniversary – Ruby” (2016) display, helped towards the MMOC receiving the prestigious Club of the Year award.